SuxinL/Notes/health/psychology/motivation/reluctance.md

 #### Vision

-- I tend to have a rest by playing phone or do easier things like house cleaning when facing these challenges.
+- when facing these challenges, I tend to
+	- **[REST]** have a rest by playing phone
+	- or do easier things like house cleaning

 #### Hearing